 Hi there!
 I’m Alisa, a born Midwesterner who had a culture-reassignment operation nearly 20 years ago and am now British (by residency).
 Though I do retain certain traits peculiar to the Midwesterner- like a love of sweet potatoes with marshmallows; rock-outs to John Mellencamp; and a retained ability to drive in snow.

-But that’s all rounded out by my addiction to proper tea (I travel with her own tea-bags now); my strict belief in Delia Smith as the answer to all of life’s cooking questions; and my ability to use the weather as a conversational opener.
+But that’s all rounded out by my addiction to proper tea (I travel with my own tea-bags now); my strict belief in Delia Smith as the answer to all of life’s cooking questions; and my ability to use the weather as a conversational opener.

 Having survived my own upbringing with a raucous and fun-loving family, I went on to become a genealogist on the other side of the Atlantic.
 So I could meet other people’s raucous and fun-loving families (even if some of them had been dead for a couple hundred years).